molily/molily.de/_posts/2017-12-21-robust-javascript.md

 ### Value checks

-In contrast to existence and type checks, value checks are less relevant for feature detection, but they are still important for writing robust application logic.
+Compared to existence and type checks, value checks are less relevant for feature detection, but they are still important for writing robust application logic.

 We’ve learned that putting a value in an `if` condition makes a *truthy* test.
 When being converted to boolean, is the value `true`?